Polynomials/Check-N-Download/README.md

 5. Run `python3 check_n_download.py` again.

 ### Additional notes:
+1. Due to Reddit API restrictions, accounts with more than 1000 submissions won't work.
-1. Files downloaded using this program may, or may not be copyrighted, use with caution.
+2. Files downloaded using this program may, or may not be copyrighted, use with caution.